akkorismeglesz/Projekt-1.html/README.md

 - was difficult for me, because
     + I created an infinite loop...
     + without knowing the basics of a programming language is difficult to search for a bug, or in this case for the bugs...
 - I spent five hours fixing the problems and/or creating a better game.
 But at the end I searched for another solution and I tried to improve my code with that.
 But my best solution worked only 66,6% well.
-Finally, when I almost gave up the idea of the game, I found a solution that **_works_**.
+Finally, when I almost gave up the idea of creating the game, I found a solution that **_works_**.
 - wasn't part of my original plan.
 But I am glad to have built it and I am planning to improve it in the future.

 ### Conclusion